project-meucci/thimm.github.io/docs/Agtech - So What?/Bonus-ep-audience-responses-to-the-three-fears-of-farm-data.md

 ---
-title: Bonus Ep: Audience Responses to "The Three Fears of Farm Data"
+title: Bonus Ep Audience Responses To The Three Fears Of Farm Data
 description: Transcripts for podcasts from the regenerative agriculture space.
 Search and find episodes and timestamps.
 ---

 ### Agtech - So What?
 (2022-08-03)